WatchOutNewsAgency/wona.github.com/_posts/2016-11-30-heart-to-heart-with-the-admin-of-iitr-confessions.md

 ### Does it get stressful, this job?

 Don’t get me started on this!
 It gets irritating when people start messaging the page with death threats if you haven't posted confessions over a span of 2 days.
-These futile attempts to menace end up messing up my ability to pay attention to those presentations in class (not that I want pay attention).
+These futile attempts to menace end up messing up my ability to pay attention to those presentations in class (not that I want to pay attention).
 It's funny how their haystack filled brains strive on the daily dose of who’s hating, who’s dating, who’s crushing and who’s blushing.
 God, I wish I could get a break!
 I mean, don’t get me wrong, I love this job, but even I have tutorials and assignments to copy!

 ### Must be exhausting, copying and pasting all those confessions.